Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 You continue to stay straight on down the hill where the road becomes the N-550.

-The Way Becomes the N-550 on day one of the La Coruña Arm of the Camino InglésThe Way Becomes the N-550 on day one of the La Coruña Arm of the Camino Inglés
+The Way Becomes the N-550 on day one of the La Coruña Arm of the Camino InglésThe Way Becomes the N-550 ~ Decision Point

-Walk through a busy and nasty intersection, having to stay on the shoulder without a path or sidewalk to stay safe, see below.
-Walk over the A-11 and past the large Alcampo hypermarket on your right. (on the right side of the photo by the gas station).
-I can only hope that the Camino planners are going to reroute this terrible highway section in the future!
+The official route keeps you straight on the N-550 and leads you through a busy and nasty intersection, having to stay on the shoulder without a path or sidewalk to stay safe, see below.
+You then have to cross over the busy AC-11 and past the large Alcampo hypermarket on your right. (on the right side of the photo by the gas station).
+This choice keeps you on the N-550 for another kilometer before turning left towards the river.

 Walk on Shoulder of the N-550 on day one of the La Coruña Arm of the Camino InglésWalk on Shoulder of the N-550